ab-emptycup/ab-emptycup.github.io/devlog/rewriting-modularjs.md

 After a lot of consideration, I have decided to prototype the option of replacing grid.
 Decor category will be shown in the Add Panel and categories within decor will be shown in the accordion dropdown for "Decor".
 Subcategories will be shown in a ribbon on the top of the panel.
+Showing options for changing repository and changing catalogue are a question mark.

 Having designed a prototype in Figma, I'm satisfied with dumping the decor tab in favor of replacing grid.

 I started implementing addComponent functionality.
 Testing adding a ledge.